rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 For Mac users you can do something similar, or change a symlink as described in this [Stackoverflow thread](https://stackoverflow.com/questions/55417410/kubernetes-create-deployment-unexpected-schemaerror).

+**⚠ NOTE:** If you experience long (20-30 second) delays executing kubectl commands on Windows, your system may have issues using IPV6 and the kubectl API is attempting to connect using IPV6 and waiting for a timeout before retrying as IPV4.
+Disabling IPV6 on both the Virtual Switch and your primary network adapter may solve the problem.

 ## Azure CLI

 1. Open Git Bash